OneHealthIn/starter-academic/content/authors/admin/_index.md

 ---
 # **Fighting COVID-19 Misinformation with Truth, Science, and Knowledge!**

-We are a voluntary organization motivated by the values of truth, innovation, and making a difference.
+We are a voluntary platform motivated by the values of truth, innovation, and making a difference.
 Email us to say hi, get to know more, and join forces!